Rio Linda Pedestrian Accident Lawyer

 In limited circumstances, there may be a basis for pursuing punitive damages.
 However, these damages are only available when there is overwhelming evidence that the accident was caused by the recklessness and wanton conduct of the defendant that was truly shocking.
 For example, if you were hit by a driver who was heavily intoxicated and sped through a stop sign, there may be a basis to pursue punitive damages, on top of the economic and non-economic damages described above.

 I’m Ed Smith, a Rio Linda Pedestrian Accident Lawyer.
-If you or someone you love has been injured in a pedestrian accident, I can help.
-Call me today at 916.921.6400 for free, friendly legal advice.
-You can also reach me online at AutoAccident.com.
+If you or someone you love has been injured in a pedestrian accident, we can help.
+Call our injury lawyers today at 916.921.6400 or 800.404.5400 for free, friendly legal advice.
+You can also reach us online at AutoAccident.com.